Originalism: Critics

-Michael Waldman argues that originalism is a new concept, and not one espoused by the founders.
+Michael Waldman argues that originalism is a new concept and not one espoused by the Founders.
 According to a 2021 paper in the Columbia Law Review, the Founding Fathers did not include a nondelegation doctrine in the Constitution and saw nothing wrong with delegations as a matter of legal theory, contrary to the claims of some originalists.

-Columbia Law School legal scholar Jamal Greene argues that originalism is remarkably unpopular outside the United States (including Canada, South Africa, India, Israel, and most of Europe), where judicial minimalism or textualism are the recommended responses to judicial activism.
+Columbia Law School legal scholar Jamal Greene argues that originalism is remarkably unpopular outside the United States (including Canada, South Africa, India, Israel, and most of Europe), where judicial minimalism or textualism are the typical responses to judicial activism.
+Harvard Law School legal scholar Richard H. Fallon Jr. argues that the Supreme Court justices who claim to be originalists actually apply originalism in a highly selective manner "which typically abets substantively conservative decisionmaking."